twineworks/tweakflow/site/content/modules/std.md

 `(datetime x, long hour) -> datetime`

 Returns the datetime `x` with the hour field set to `hour`.
+If resulting datetime is in a DST gap, the datetime is adjusted forward by the length of the gap.

 Returns `nil` if any argument is `nil`.